alecmestroni/DIGITAL-PRODUCT-TESTER/README.md

 ## MANUAL TEST

-### EXERCISE
+### Exercise Description:

-1. **Description**:
-   Write the test cases of the following card on mandatory user registration, considering: Functionality, Layout and Texts\
+- Write the test cases of the following card on mandatory user registration, considering: Functionality, Layout and Texts

 **TITLE**
-   To make sign up mandatory in order to publish ads\
+To make sign up mandatory in order to publish ads

 **WHY**
 To have a more selected, controlled and reliable target.
-   To avoid spammers.\
+To avoid spammers.

 **WHERE**
 In these following countries:

 - Brasil
 - Argentina
 - Singapore
 - Switzerland

 **WHAT**
 To publish ads, users must be registered and create their account on the site.

 1. Create an alert informing advertisers that registration will be mandatory from day xx/xx/xx.
     The alert will be visible on the top of these pages: post-insert, post-insert-images, post-insert/$idannuncio$/ ,
     post-promote/i/, /feedback/post-publish-email/, /post-edit/
     The alert will have a link to the registration page and will only be visible to non-logged in users.
 1. Automatic activation at local midnight of mandatory registration.
 When mandatory registration is activated those pages will no longer be accessed by logged out/unregistered users.

+## Task Execution

-### **Functionality** - Test Case
+### 1. **Functionality** - Test Case

 0. User shuold be not logged in and must be from one of the countries involved.
 1. Open the website (mobile or desktop version).